Temporary resident permits (TRPs): Validity, conditions and cancellation

 Validity of a temporary resident permit (TRP)

-Under section 63 of the Immigration and Refugee Protection Regulations (IRPR), an initial or subsequent temporary resident permit (TRP) may be valid from 1 day to 3 years.
-TRPs may be issued for a single entry or for multiple entries, depending on the circumstances.
-Once used, a single-entry TRP is no longer valid once the holder departs Canada.
-A multiple-entry TRP remains valid until the end of the validity period specified on the TRP unless the TRP is cancelled by an authorized decision maker.
+Under section 63 of the Immigration and Refugee Protection Regulations (IRPR), an initial or subsequent temporary resident permit (TRP) may have a validity date of 1 day to 3 years.
+A TRP remains valid until the end of the validity period specified on the TRP unless the TRP is cancelled by an authorized decision maker.

-Note: A year means a calendar year, since the total number of days is not specified in section 24 of the Immigration and Refugee Protection Act (IRPA).
+Note: A year is defined as a calendar year, since the total number of days is not specified in section 24 of the Immigration and Refugee Protection Act (IRPA).
 Therefore, a regular year represents 365 days, whereas a leap year represents 366 days.

-- assess if there is an ongoing need for the TRP and if so, consider that as part of the objectives of the IRPA
+- determine if there is an ongoing need for the TRP and if so, consider that as part of the objectives of the IRPA

-- consider if any new inadmissibility grounds or other relevant factors have arisen since the issuance of the last TRP
+- consider if any new inadmissibility grounds or other relevant factors have arisen since the last TRP was issued

-- remember that TRP holders may become eligible to apply for permanent resident status under the permit holders class after prescribed periods of time
+- remember that TRP holders may become eligible to apply for permanent resident status under the permit holder class after prescribed periods of time

 In cases where the TRP holder is authorized to work or study, the validity period of all of the documents should be the same.